tweedegolf/sequential-storage/README.md

 ### Unreleased

+- *Breaking* Internal overhaul of the code.
+Both map and queue now use the same `item` module to store and read their data with.
+- *Breaking* Map serialization is no longer done in a stack buffer, but in the buffer provided by the user.
+- Added CRC protection of the user data.
+If user data is corrupted, it will now be skipped as if it wasn't stored.
+- Read word size is no longer required to be 1.
+It can now be 1-32.

 ### 0.5.0 - 13-11-23

 - *Breaking* Map `store_item` item no longer uses a ram buffer to temporarily store erased items in.